m7vv/sales2021/documentation/questions.md

 When we create in package file for example smoke.py and want to address this file as module in __init__.py of module Why we should write `from .smoke import Smoke`

+## Question 2
+Where I should import models first approach I made import in sales/__init__.py but I think it is not good.